Updated October 2017

-How safe are savings in a credit union?
+Are my savings safe in a credit union?

-Credit unions are small organisations and lack the enormous amounts of money of the big banks.
+Credit unions are small organisations and lack the enormous resources of the big banks.
 On the other hand, regulations mean they must be far more prudent and not over-lend.

-As with any type of savings, the most important thing to consider is “in the event it went bust, am I protected?”
+As with any type of savings, the most important thing to consider is “in the event the credit union went bust, is my cash protected?”.
 The answer is yes.

 Credit union savings have exactly the same protection as normal savings accounts; in other words, the Financial Services Compensation Scheme will pay back £85,000 per person, per institution.
-In any case, many credit unions limit the total you can save with them to £10,000.
+In any case, many credit unions limit the total you can save with them to £10,000 or £15,000.